Thogul/gRPC-Snake/README.md

      - Container grpc-snake_app_1         Started                                   4.2s
      - Container grpc-snake_prometheus_1  St...
 5.3s
     (.venv) PS C:\Users\margr\Documents\GitHub\gRPC-Snake>

+For launching the game you need too make sure all in the requirements.txt is downloaded correctly on your computer

+    $ python -m pip install -r requirements.txt or
+    $ pip install -r requirements.txt

 **Launch the game client**
 Use the terminal, type: